KennthShang/PhaGCN/README.md

 The given database only support prediction under the **Caudovirales** order.
 But you can change the database if required.

+# Notice
+If you want to use PhaGCN, you need to take care of two things:
+1. Make sure all your contigs are virus contigs.
+You can sperate bacteria contigs by using [virsorter](https://github.com/simroux/VirSorter) or [DeepVirFinder](https://github.com/jessieren/DeepVirFinder)
+2. The script will pass contigs with non-ACGT characters, which means those non-ACGT contigs will be remained unpredict.

 # References
 how to cite this tool:
 ```
 Jiayu Shang, Jingzhe Jiang and Yanni Sun, Bacteriophage classification for assembled contigs using Graph Convolutional Network, submitted to ISMB 2021

+Or

+Shang, J., Jiang, J., & Sun, Y. (2021).
+Bacteriophage classification for assembled contigs using Graph Convolutional Network. arXiv preprint arXiv:2102.03746.
 ```

 ## Supplementary information